billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 }
 ~~~~

-##### A.3.5.1.2. type is a "list" and sort-by node is a direct descendent
+##### A.3.5.1.2. type is a "list" and sort-by node is a direct descendant
-This example illustrates when the target node's type is a "list" and a direct descendent is the "sort-by" node.
+This example illustrates when the target node's type is a "list" and a direct descendant is the "sort-by" node.

-This vector test uses the target "/example-social:members/member", which is a "list", and the sort-by descendent node "member-id", which is the "key" for the list.
+This vector test uses the target "/example-social:members/member", which is a "list", and the sort-by descendant node "member-id", which is the "key" for the list.

 REQUEST